Mycoplasma genitalium: Variation across genomes

 There is limited divergence among clinical strains of M. genitalium.
 All strains retain the small genome size.
+Though, the mgpB gene displays high variability due to recombination.

+In 2026, gene prediction analysis using Geneious Prime, and later confirmed by PCR, revealed that 59% of M. genitalium sequences contained translocations of 16S, 23S and 5S ribosomal RNA.
+Mutations in the 23S rRNA gene of Mgen have been linked with clinical treatment failure and high levels in vitro macrolide resistance.
+This mutation can be found in strains from Australia, Europe, and Asia with similarities of 91% or higher.

+Resistance is also developing towards the second-line antimicrobials like fluoroquinolone.
+This resistance occurs in the parC and gyrA genes, and mutations have been found in 45.5% and 18.2% of isolates, respectively.
+In parC, the S83I substitution is the most common, and is associated with moxifloxacin treatment failure.
+However, when this mutation occurs along with the gyrA-M95I mutation, treatment failure is twice as likely.
+Furthermore, isolates associated with fluoroquinolone resistance also had macrolide resistant mutations.

 Diagnosis

-Recent research shows that prevalence of Mgen is currently higher than other commonly occurring sexually transmitted infections (STIs).
 Mgen is a fastidious organism with prolonged growth durations.
 This makes detection of the pathogen in clinical specimens and subsequent isolation extremely difficult.
-Lacking a cell wall, Mycoplasma remains unaffected by commonly used antibiotics.
-The absence of specific serological assays leaves nucleic acid amplification tests (NAAT) as the only viable option for detection of Mgen DNA or RNA.
+Mgen lacks a cell wall and is therefore intrinsically resistant to antibiotics that inhibit bacterial cell wall synthesis.
+Research has concluded that nucleic acid amplification tests (NAAT) are the only viable option for detection of Mgen DNA or RNA.
 However, samples with positive NAAT for the pathogen should be tested for macrolide resistance mutations, which are strongly correlated to azithromycin treatment failures, owing to rapid rates of mutation of the pathogen.
-Mutations in the 23S rRNA gene of Mgen have been linked with clinical treatment failure and high level in vitro macrolide resistance.
-Macrolide resistance mediating mutations have been observed in 20-50% of cases in the UK, Denmark, Sweden, Australia, and Japan.
-Resistance is also developing towards the second-line antimicrobials like fluoroquinolone.

 According to the European guidelines, the indication for commencement of diagnosis for Mgen infection are: